 Views to subscribers ratio: evaluate the growth of your channel

 With great numbers comes great responsibility.
-That’s how we could summarize the last essential ratio to be refined in order to have a successful channel on Youtube.
-The more subscribers to your channel, the more videos will need to have an adequate number of views, indicatively VIEWS: SUBSCRIBERS = 14%.
-In a nutshell, a channel with 1000 subscribers should have at least 140 views per video: one with 100,000 subscribers, at least 12,000.
+That’s how we could summarize the last essential ratio to be refined in order to have a successful presence on YouTube.
+The more subscribers your account has, the more views each video should accumulate, roughly VIEWS: SUBSCRIBERS = 14%.
+In other words, a profile with 1,000 subscribers should get at least 140 views per video; one with 100,000 subscribers, at least 12,000.